Karen Van Dyck: Thought and work

-Van Dyck works on Modern Greek language, literature, and culture, the Greek Diaspora, migration, gender theory, and translation theory.
+Van Dyck works on Modern Greek language, literature, and culture, the Greek Diaspora, migration, gender studies, and translation theory.
 While committed to teaching and translating Greek literature, her approach has always been transnational and translingual.
 The question at the core of her critical work is how cultural productions, and particularly poetry with its minute attention to form, help us analyze larger, social patterns as well as how this can be made available to readers with different cultural and linguistic backgrounds.

 Her guide Insight Guide: Greece (1988) featured a cultural dictionary with entries from Acronyms to Zorba that is still used in classrooms today.
 Her book Kassandra and the Censors (1998) examined Greek literature under and after the Dictatorship (1967-1974), in particular the crucial role played by women poets in creating a poetics that could escape censorship under the Colonels but could then be used to feminist ends after the regime fell.
 An anthology of her translations The Rehearsal of Misunderstanding (1998) made available in English the works of three of these women poets (Rhea Galanaki, Jenny Mastoraki, Maria Laina).

 In an attempt to confront the uneven development across cultures and languages, her scholarly activities have increasingly concentrated on translation and translingualism.
 Her translation practice has taken up the challenge of translingualism: for the bilingual anthology she co-edited, A Century of Greek Poetry (2004), her translations focused on the Greek poetic tradition concerned with different languages and registers.
 Her task of expanding 100 years to 3000 years for the landmark volume The Greek Poets: Homer to the Present (2010) similarly involved much debate about what should be included, the multilingual parts Van Dyck's particular sphere of interest.